noriah/splicepipe/README.md

 # make fifo
 mkfifo /tmp/fifo

-# start the plotter, forking to background
+# start the plotter, reading in from the fifo, forking to background
 wesplot < /tmp/fifo &

+# run tool, redirecting stdout to the fifo
 mytool > /tmp/fifo
 ```